The Guide to Finding Top English Teaching Jobs in China

 Finding good quality job postings, particularly for China, can be difficult.
 There are a lot of advertisements with very little information so where exactly are the best places to look?

 The Beijinger — It's a monthly listing and entertainment website focused on Beijing.
 Classified listings always require some work to dig through, but the Beijinger consistently seems to provide a higher quality than many other sites.

-teflSearch — The job search is detailed (although not as many positions as the Beijinger), and it's provides loads of useful information on teaching in China.
+teflSearch — The job search is detailed and it provides loads of useful information on teaching in China.
 Disclaimer: It's my site.
 I'm obviously biased.

 For those who want the comfort of a large company, here are three of the largest English language companies in China: